Date of Submission

 4. What are the certifications and labeling impacts for each patent and exclusivity?

-5. Is the listing of inactive ingredients in the DESCRIPTION section of the package insert consistent with the listing of inactive ingredients found in the statement of components and composition and SPL data elements?
+5. Is the listing of inactive ingredients in the DESCRIPTION section of the package insert consistent with the listing of inactive ingredients found in the statement of components and composition?

 6. Are the proposed inactive ingredients consistent with the inactive ingredients of the Reference Listed Drug (RLD)?